Big Tech hiring is not a chain of random interviews. It is a decision system built to find strong engineers while limiting the cost of a bad hire.

 From hiring “for a team” to hiring “for a company”

 There are different ways to recruit engineers.
 In smaller companies, candidates are usually hired directly into a specific team.
-A team lead (often with one or two peers) runs the interviews, asks questions tied to that team’s tasks, and quickly makes a decision.
+A team lead, often with one or two peers, runs the interviews, asks questions tied to that team’s work, and makes a decision quickly.

-At the end of this interview loop, the candidate is assigned an internal level (grade), and their profile is shared with teams inside the company.
-Teams then run a final fit conversation (team/culture fit).
+At the end of that loop, the candidate is assigned an internal level, and their profile is shared with teams inside the company.
+Teams then run a final conversation about mutual fit, expectations, and working style.

 💡 Important

-Moving from a one-step decision to a multi-level process helps large organizations scale hiring across many teams without sacrificing quality.
+Moving from local team hiring to a shared company-wide assessment process helps large organizations hire across many teams without losing a common quality bar.

 Multi-stage selection and quality control